JSzitas/nlsolver/README.md

 * all optimizers come with default arguments that try to be sane and user friendly - but expert users are highly encouraged to supply their own values
-* currently no multi-threading is supported - this is by design as functors are *potentially* stateful objective functions and multi-threading would require ensuring no data races happen.
+* currently no multi-threading is supported - this is by design as functors are *potentially* stateful objective functions and multi-threading would require ensuring no data races happen

-Additionally, this library also includes a set of (pseudo)-random and (quasi)-random number generators that also aim to get out of the way as much as possible, all of which are also implemented as functors.
+Additionally, this library also includes a set of (pseudo)-random and (quasi)-random number generators that also aim to get out of the way as much as possible, all of which are implemented as functors.
 The library thus assumes that functors are used for random number generation - there is an example on how to use standard library random number generators if one chooses to do so.

 # Contributing

 Feel free to open an issue or create a PR if you feel that an important piece of functionality is missing!
-Just keep civil, and try to keep within the spirit of the library (no dependencies, no virtual calls, all minimizers take functors as objective functions, and objective functions are impure).
+Just keep civil, and stay within the spirit of the library (no dependencies, no virtual calls, must support impure objective functions).

+# Notes

+[^lambda_note]: This flexibility is included for cases where you want to implicitly bundle mutable data within the struct, and do not want to have to pass the data (e.g. through a pointer) to your objective function.
+This makes the overall design cleaner - if your objective function needs data, mainstains state, or does anything else on evaluation, you can keep the entirety of that within the struct (and even extract it after the solver finishes).
+If you do not need the functionality and you simply want to optimize some ad-hoc function, using a lambda is probably much simpler and cleaner.